The original beginning of this project was sometime around 2007.

 The focus of the site is the "The meetings" pages.
 Most of them have five tabs:

-In general, the metric system uses is for distances and speeds on
+In general, the metric system uses is for distances and speeds.

 Time was in those days measured to a precision of a fifth of a second.
 This has been converted to decimals.

-Elapsed times are given with colons between minutes and seconds and decimal points, for example 1 h 23:05.4.
+Elapsed times are given with a colon between minutes and seconds.
+Seconds can have decimals, for example 1 h 23:45.6.

 We don't want to weigh this site down with footnotes and detailed references.
-The main source material is articles and reports in contemporary flying and sports magazines, for example the following:
+The main source material is articles and reports in contemporary newspapers and in flying and sports magazines, for example the following:

 The photographs and maps used on this site were created more than a hundred years ago, and most often anonymously.
 We believe that they are all in the public domain.